unbindapp/railpack/docs/src/content/docs/reference/cli.md

 ### schema

-Output the JSON schema for the Railpack configuration file.
-This command outputs the schema that defines the structure of valid Railpack configuration files.
-The schema can be used by IDEs and other tools for providing autocompletion and validation.
+Outputs the JSON schema for Railpack configuration files, used by IDEs for autocompletion and validation.

 **Usage:**